Constitution of the Geocaching Association of Great Britain

-- Agreed content of the minutes shall be posted on the GAGB forums within 14 days, after having been agreed by the Chair or other nominated member.
+- Agreed content of the minutes shall be posted on the Association forum and website within 14 days, after having been agreed by the Chair or other nominated member.

 - The Executive Committee may from time to time make and alter roles for the conduct of their business, the summoning and conduct of their meetings and the custody of documents.
 No role may be made which is inconsistent with this constitution.

-- The Executive Committee may appoint sub-committees, which may include Friends of the GAGB in addition to at least one Executive Member, for the purpose of performing any function that in the opinion of the Executive Committee would be more conveniently undertaken by a subcommittee.
-All acts and proceedings of any such sub-committee shall be folly reported to the Executive Committee.
+- The Executive Committee may appoint sub-committees, which may include Regional Representatives or Friends of the Association in addition to at least one Executive Member, for the purpose of performing any function that in the opinion of the Executive Committee would be more conveniently undertaken by a subcommittee.
+All acts and proceedings of any such sub-committee shall be fully reported to the Executive Committee.

 - The Executive Committee shall meet no less than 4 times during their period of office, for example using dedicated chat rooms.

 - GAGB Friends can help the Executive Committee as necessary.
 For example (but not limited to), promoting and representing the Association locally, organising Association events and writing articles for the Seeker e-magazine.

 - GAGB Friends should subscribe to Association emails, including monthly newsletters and Seeker in order that they be kept up-to-date with Association news.